Thursday, June 16, 2011

 Welcome to Week Seven

-To read these three images, just click on each of the images--put the vocabulary to use in your discussion threads.
+To read these two images, just click on each of the images--put the vocabulary to use in your discussion threads and in your reading of American Born Chinese.

 Experiment with the preceding vocabulary in your discussions and other writing.

-And read Jessica Abel's wonderful description of the Graphic Noble and visit her web site.
+And read Jessica Abel's wonderful description of the Graphic Novel and visit her web site.

 The preceding images and Jessica Abel's link lay a foundation for reading our Graphic Novel, an example of Sequential Art.
 Just click on each of the images to see a full-screen version.